Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains

-\begin{prop}[Biquard~\cite{Biquard-00}*{Th\'eor\`eme I.4.8}] Let $g$ be a nondegenerate Einstein ACH metric with conformal infinity $J$.
+\begin{prop}[Roth \cite{Roth-99-Thesis}*{Theorem 1.1}, Biquard \cite{Biquard-00}*{Th\'eor\`eme I.4.8}] Let $g$ be a nondegenerate Einstein ACH metric with conformal infinity $J$.
 Then, for any $\psi\in C^{2,\alpha}(S^2(\wedge^{1,0}M))$ close enough to zero, there exists an Einstein ACH metric $g'$ whose conformal infinity is $J_\psi=J+\psi$.
 The metric $g'$ is locally unique in the sense that any Einstein ACH metric lying in a sufficiently small $C^{2,\alpha}_\delta$-neighborhood of $g'$ pulls back to $g'$ by a diffeomorphism on $X$ inducing the identity on $\bdry\overline{X}$. \end{prop}

-In the rest of this subsection, we describe the fact that $\ker_{L^2}\mathcal{E}_g'=0$ implies the isomorphicity of \eqref{eq:linearized-Einstein-on-decay-1} in the context of general theory of geometrically defined elliptic linear differential operators for ACH metrics.
+In the rest of this subsection, we describe the reason why $\ker_{(2)}\mathcal{E}_g'=0$ implies the isomorphicity of \eqref{eq:linearized-Einstein-on-decay-1} by putting it in the context of general theory of geometrically defined elliptic linear differential operators for ACH metrics.

-Let $P\colon\Gamma(E)\to\Gamma(F)$ be an elliptic differential operator of order $m$, where $E$ and $F$ are subbundles of $(TX)^{\otimes s}\otimes(T^*X)^{\otimes t}$ invariant under the action of $O(2n)$ (the group $O(2n)$ can be replaced by $U(n)$ for K\"ahler ACH metrics), with a universal expression in terms of the Levi-Civita covariant differentiation and the actions of the curvature tensor of $g$.
+Let $P\colon\Gamma(E)\to\Gamma(F)$ be an elliptic differential operator of order $m$ on a manifold equipped with an ACH metric, where $E$ and $F$ are subbundles of $(TX)^{\otimes s}\otimes(T^*X)^{\otimes t}$ invariant under the action of $O(2n)$ (the group $O(2n)$ can be replaced by $U(n)$ for K\"ahler ACH metrics), with a universal expression in terms of the Levi-Civita covariant differentiation and the actions of the curvature tensor of $g$.
 Such an operator is called \emph{geometric}.
 A consequence of this assumption is that $P$ determines a well-defined mapping